Special Educational Needs and Disabilities (SEND)

 We know how important it is to reassure your child and support their well-being.
 It is therefore really important to keep a regular dialogue with the school.

-We are working with South Glos Parents and Carers (the local parent carer forum) to provide essential information for families of children with Special Educational Needs and Disabilities (SEND).
+We are working with South Glos Parents and Carers (the local parent carer forum) and Supportive Parents (the local SENDIAS service) to provide essential information for families of children with Special Educational Needs and Disabilities (SEND).

 - Support for families

 - Education, health and care plans (EHC plans)

 - School places and education support

 - Additional advice